Bridging the Gap

 Scarborough faces a sharp contrast of stunning landscapes and serious social challenges.

-Over 40% of Scarborough’s neighbourhoods lie within the top 20% most deprived areas in England, with pockets among the very worst nationally.
+If you live in Scarborough you are lucky enough to live in a very beautiful part of Britain!
+However, did you know that over 40% of Scarborough’s neighbourhoods lie within the top 20% most deprived areas in England, with pockets among the very worst nationally.

 A study published in The Guardian Newspaper (March 2024) highlighted that over a quarter of autistic pupils in England - around 51,000 out of 200,000 - are persistently absent from school, unable to cope with mainstream environments.